 Our staff work very hard to provide children with a fun and exciting experience, please be on time picking up your child from the afternoon session so our staff has enough time to recharge for the next day’s activities.

 Who should I contact if my child is sick or unable to attend?

 If your child is not feeling well, please keep them at home.
-You may contact the main office at 508-775-1723 and/or email our Director of School Programs at email@example.com.
+You may contact the main office at 508-775-1723 and/or email our staff at firstname.lastname@example.org.
 If for some reason your child will not be attending on any given day due to Covid-19 symptoms or exposure to someone with it, you must contact the Cape Cod Maritime Museum at 508-775-1723.